alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 ## Before you start

-Before you create a Rails app, you must complete all steps in the [GOV.UK developer get started documentation][get-started].
+Before you create a Ruby on Rails (“Rails”) app, you must complete all steps in the [GOV.UK developer get started documentation][get-started].

+You should:

+- develop your Rails app in line with the [conventions for Rails applications][rails-conv]
+- name your Rails app in line with the [conventions for naming apps][naming]

 ## Create a new Rails app

-1. To create a Rails app, go to the development space on your local machine and run the following in the command line:
+1. To create a Rails app on your local machine, run the following in the command line:

     ```sh
     rails new myapp --skip-javascript --skip-test --skip-bundle --skip-spring --skip-action-cable --skip-action-mailer --skip-active-storage